How to Install WordPress Manually – The Famous 5 Minute Install

 Control panels are a great asset for managing your web server and often offer an option for accessing and managing your database.
 One of the more popular ones out there is cPanel, which is the default control panel of most hosting providers.

-In the top section of your screen, insert the new database name and press on the “Create Database” button.
+In the top section of your screen, insert the new SQL database name and press on the “Create Database” button.

 Then, further down the page in the MySQL Users section, fill in the necessary info in order to add a new user to your subdirectory.
 It is important that you remember or save the username and password you just entered somewhere, as it will be relevant in steps to come.